wharfkit/website/src/lib/guides/ContractKit/creating-smart-contract-actions.md

 ---
 title: Creating Actions
-category: ContractKit
+category: Contract Kit
 published: true
 order: 12
 ---

 # Creating Actions for an Antelope Smart Contract

-This guide covers how to use the Contract Kit to create an `Action` based on an existing smart contract for use in a web application.
+This guide covers how to use the Contract Kit to create an `Action` based on an existing smart contract, for use in a web application.
 The resulting `Action` returned from this process can then be passed into the [transact](/docs/sessionkit/transact) method of a [Session](/docs/sessionkit/session).

 > **NOTE**: This guide was originally written in August of 2023 and is based upon the `0.4.x` release of `@wharfkit/contract`.
-It will be updated once the Contract Kit is finalized to reflect any potential changes being made as we work towards a 1.0.0 release.
+It will be updated once the Contract Kit is finalized, to reflect any potential changes that are made as we progress towards a 1.0.0 release.

 ## Getting Started

-Please review the [Dynamically loading Antelope Smart Contracts](#) guide before proceeding to understand how to establish a `Contract` instance in an application.
+Please review the [Dynamically Loading Antelope Smart Contracts](#) guide before proceeding to understand how to establish a `Contract` instance in an application.

 ## Creating an Action